Ilkka-LBL/Consensus/README.md

 Note that the modules and classes in this package rely on the keys provided in this config file.
 However, you can extend the `config.json` file with the `.update_config()` method, just remember to pass in the old

-## Building a lookup table for Open Geography Portal
+## Building a lookup table for an Esri server

 Building a `lookup.json` file is necessary if you want to make use of the capabilities of this package:

 ```
-from Consensus.OGP import OpenGeography
+from Consensus.EsriServers import OpenGeography  # could import TFL as well
 import asyncio

 def main():